Kounotori 9: Cargo

+The Exposed Pallet of Kounotori 9 (EP9) reentered to Earth atmosphere on 8 March 2024.
+An object from this cargo survived the reentry, damaged a house in Naples, Florida.

 Operations

 Launch

 Kounotori 9 was launched aboard the ninth and final launch of H-IIB rocket on 20 May 2020, at 17:31:00 UTC.
 The launch took place amid the COVID-19 pandemic, so that the usual launch viewing places were closed to spectators, and the local town offices requested not to visit for launch observation.

-After the successful launch, the Kounotori 9 arrived to the proximity of the International Space Station on 25 May 2020, and it was captured by SSRMS at 12:13 UTC.
+After the successful launch, the Kounotori 9 arrived to the proximity of the International Space Station on 25 May 2020, and it was captured by Canadarm2 at 12:13 UTC.
 It was mated to the Harmony's Common Berthing Mechanism (CBM).
 Berthing operation completed at 18:25 UTC.

 Operation while berthed to ISS

 ISS crew opened the hatch of the Kounotori's PLC, and entered at 19:24 UTC.
 Cargo transfer of the pressurized cargo by the crew began on 26 May 2020.

-Exposed Pallet (EP9), which carries lithium-ion batteries, was extracted from the ULC by the ground-operated SSRMS on 1 June 2020.
+Exposed Pallet (EP9), which carries lithium-ion batteries, was extracted from the ULC by the ground-operated Canadarm2 on 1 June 2020.
 Then, Kounotori 8's Exposed Pallet (EP8), carrying old nickel-hydrogen batteries, was stowed into the ULC on 02:48 UTC, 2 June 2020.

 Departure and reentry to the Earth atmosphere

-On 18 August 2020, Kounotori 9 was detached from Harmony's CBM by the SSRMS, and it was released into orbit at 17:36 UTC.
+On 18 August 2020, Kounotori 9 was detached from Harmony's CBM by the Canadarm2, and it was released into orbit at 17:36 UTC.
 It was disposed by the destructive reentry to the Earth atmosphere at around 07:07 UTC, on 20 August 2020.